carrot/roots-contentful/readme.md

 #### path

 Optional.
 Provide a function that returns a string of the relative path to the output file for a given entry without the extension.
 First argument passed into the function is the entry.
 Default is `<name>/<slug>` where `slug` is the [slugified](http://stringjs.com/#methods/slugify) output of the entry's `displayField` (a property of the Content Type), and `name` is the provided `name` option above or the default value.
+This option is ignored if no `template` is given.

 ### License & Contributing